List of Gotham (franchise) characters: Subject 514A

-"Subject 514A" (portrayed by David Mazouz) is an unnamed look-a-like clone of Bruce with longer hair and a mark over his right eyebrow that is one of the experiments that escaped from the Indian Hill bus.
+"Subject 514A" (portrayed by David Mazouz) is an unnamed look-a-like clone of Bruce with longer hair and a mark over his right eyebrow who was among the experiments who escaped from the Indian Hill bus.
 He later had an encounter with Ivy Pepper who ran from him while he asked who Bruce Wayne is.
 After meeting Bruce Wayne and Alfred Pennyworth, Subject 514A started to mimic Bruce's voice and started to resemble him.
 He took Selina out for dinner and helped her escape after she failed to rob a bank.
-Selina eventually realized that 514A wasn't Bruce, and after 514A explained the situation, revealing that all he ever wanted was a friend.
-Selina told him that he's more normal then he thinks, and while saying goodbye, 514A kisses Selina.
-514A is later approached by Kathryn of the Court of Owls who states that she is one of her "parents."
+Selina eventually realized that 514A was not Bruce, and after 514A explained the situation, revealing that all he ever wanted was a friend.
+Selina told him that he is more normal then he thinks, and while saying goodbye, 514A kisses Selina.
+514A is later approached by Kathryn of the Court of Owls who states that she is one of her "parents".
 He is then loaded into Kathryn's car by Talon.
 Following Jerome's defeat, 514A has had his scars "erased" by the Court of Owls as they make their plans to "save" Gotham City.
-After having Bruce Wayne sent to the Shaman and posing as him, 514A reports to Kathryn that the nosebleeds he's been having has been happening more as Kathryn predicts that 514A will be dead by the time Bruce Wayne returns.
+After having Bruce Wayne sent to the Shaman and posing as him, 514A reports to Kathryn that the nosebleeds he has been having has been happening more as Kathryn predicts that 514A will be dead by the time Bruce Wayne returns.
 When he is unable to persuade Selina Kyle into leaving town and she threatened to inform Alfred, Subject 514A pushed her out the window.
 Selina later recovered and attacked 514A with Alfred joining the fight causing 514A to defeat them and leave Wayne Manor.
 After speaking to Kathryn Monroe, Subject 514A later dies offscreen after succumbing to his injuries.

-Introduced in Season 3
+Introduced in season 3

 Valerie Vale

 Valerie Vale (portrayed by Jamie Chung) is a journalist for the Gotham Gazette and the aunt of Vicki Vale.
 She briefly serves as Jim Gordon's love interest, but after she got kidnapped and shot by Jervis Tetch, she realized Gordon was still in love with Lee and broke up with him.

 Mario Calvi

 Mario Calvi (portrayed by James Carpinello) is the son of Carmine Falcone who is an expert doctor and the fiancée of Leslie Thompkins.
-While he wasn't born with the Falcone name and served as a disappointment to the family business, he did bring honor to the Falcone family.
+While he was not born with the Falcone name and served as a disappointment to the family business, he did bring honor to the Falcone family.
 He is later revealed to have Alice Tetch's blood in him which enhances his jealousy.
 When he tries to stab Leslie at Carmine Falcone's lakehouse, Gordon shoots him dead in self-defense to save Leslie.